September 9, 2024

 Billy Porter at the premiere of "80 For Brady" held at Regency Village Theatre on January 31, 2023 in Los Angeles.

 Porter needs an Oscar.
 In 2014, he won the Grammy for best musical theater album for "Kinky Boots."
-He also has an Emmy for "Pose," and a Tony for "A Strange Loop."
+He also has an Emmy for "Pose," as well as two Tony Awards for "Kinky Boots" and "A Strange Loop."

 Cynthia Erivo